 “In order to get competitive rates, it is essential that freelancers compete on something other than price.
 In fact, you should be telling your clients from the outset, ‘If you are looking for the cheapest solution, that is not me.
 I would be happy to refer you to someone that is very inexpensive,’” Dermer continues.
 “Unless you establish this from the outset, it will be difficult to convince a client that your rates are competitive.”

-Work backwards from the hours you need for the lifestyle you want.
+Work backward from the hours you need for the lifestyle you want.

 So what’s that number?
-It’s impossible to know, as executive agility coach and author Nancy Capistran shares there is no perfect answer on what you should be charging.
-However, working backwards to understand the value of your time and how your rate computes to creating the lifestyle you crave.
+It’s impossible to know, as executive agility coach and author Nancy Capistran shares, there is no perfect answer on what you should be charging.
 “Keep in mind that there are only so many hours in the week/month/year to earn money.
 So being smart about finding that healthy balance for work hours and pay rate,” she adds.

 If you’re concerned about getting shortchanged, here’s how to know it’s time to bargain for more: